Fault Proof Proposer

 : Main loop that:- Runs at configurable intervals.

-- Handles both game creation and resolution.
+- Handles game creation, defense, and resolution.

-- Provides error isolation between creation and resolution tasks.
+- Provides error isolation between tasks.

 Helper Functions